 - 1. Participants must complete and sign all registration forms.
-The forms must be returned to the national HHI affiliate office prior to the registration deadline with the appropriate registration fees or registration may be denied. - 2.
-Release of liability: Each participant must sign and submit a release of liability form prior to the competition, releasing HHI, the organizer, their agents, officers, staff and sponsors from liability for any accident or injury occurring to a participant prior to, during, or after an HHI event or competition. - 3.
+The forms must be returned to the national HHI affiliate office prior to the registration deadline with the appropriate registration fees or registration may be denied.
+A passport, school ID or government issued ID with a recent photo (within the last two years) must be attached to the crew member's registration form. - Release of liability: Each participant must sign and submit a release of liability form prior to the competition, releasing HHI, the organizer, their agents, officers, staff and sponsors from liability for any accident or injury occurring to a participant prior to, during, or after an HHI event or competition. - 3.
 Release of likeness: All participants must sign a release of likeness form permitting HHI, its affiliates, the organizer, agents and sponsors to film, videotape, and/or record the participants' performance(s) and event participation for use in all forms of television, motion pictures, home video, internet, social media, radio, press releases, media, public relations, and other promotion/media vehicles whether now known or hereafter devised.